Guillemsc/GTweensGodot/README.md

 - **Kill**: kills the tween.
 This means that the tween will stop playing.
 - **Complete**: instantly reaches the final state of the tween, and stops playing.
 - **Reset**: sets the tween to its initial state, and stops playing.
+- **SetLoops**: sets the amount of times the tween should loop.
+- **SetEasing**: sets the easing used by the tween.
+If the tween is a sequence, the easing will be applied to all child tweens.
+Set to linear by default.
+- **SetTimeScale**: sets the time scale that will be used to tick the tween.
+Set to 1 by default.

 ### Tasks
 - **PlayAsync**: plays the tween and returns a Task that waits until the tween is killed or completed.
 If the parameter CancellationToken is cancelled, the tween will be killed.